insuhkim/Arch-Linux-Installation/README.md

 sudo systemctl mask systemd-rfkill.service systemd-rfkill.socket
 ```

-If it conflicts with `power-profiles-daemon`, remove it:
+If it conflicts with `power-profiles-daemon`, remove it.

 ### Fix Audio Issues